Interoception vs. Exteroception: Cardiac interoception competes with tactile perception, yet also facilitates self-relevance encoding

 Abstract

-Internal bodily signals, notably the heartbeat, influence our perception of the external world - but the nature of this influence remains unclear.
-One line of evidence (Competition) indicates that interoceptive and exteroceptive inputs compete for neural resources.
-Another line (Self-related Facilitation) shows a link between interoceptive and self-related processing, that might also include computing the self-relevance of exteroceptive inputs.
-We tested these seemingly opposing views within a single experimental task.
-Measuring heartbeat-evoked potentials (HEPs, a measure of cardiac interoception) with EEG, we manipulated the self-relevance of an audio-tactile stimulus by placing the audio source either inside or outside the peripersonal space immediately around the body.
-This design ensured that Competition and Self-related Facilitation accounts yielded contrasting predictions.
-On the one hand, pre-stimulus HEP amplitudes over somatosensory cortex were linked to slower reaction times, and affected audio-tactile stimulus-evoked responses in the same area, indicating competition for shared neural resources.
-On the other hand, pre-stimulus HEPs over integrative sensorimotor and default-mode network regions facilitated subsequent self-relevance encoding, both in reaction times and audio-tactile stimulus evoked responses.
+Internal bodily signals, notably the heartbeat, influence our perception of the external world – but the nature of this influence remains unclear.
+Different frameworks, originating in opposing views of the function of interoception, have developed largely in parallel.
+One line of evidence (Internal/External Competition) indicates that interoceptive and exteroceptive inputs compete for neural resources.
+Another line (Self-related Facilitation) shows a link between interoceptive and self-related processing, which might include computing the self-relevance of exteroceptive inputs.
+We contrasted these accounts within a single experimental task for which they yielded distinct predictions.
+We measured heartbeat-evoked potentials (HEPs, a measure of cardiac interoception) with EEG, and manipulated the self-relevance of an audio-tactile stimulus by placing the audio source either inside or outside the peripersonal space immediately around the body.
+On one hand, pre-stimulus HEP amplitudes over somatosensory cortex were linked to slower reaction times, and affected audio-tactile stimulus-evoked responses in the same area, indicating competition for shared neural resources.
+On the other hand, pre-stimulus HEPs over integrative sensorimotor and default-mode network regions facilitated stimulus self-relevance encoding, both in reaction times and audio-tactile evoked responses.
 Importantly, Competition and Facilitation effects were spatially and statistically independent from each other.
-We thereby reconcile the two views by showing the co-existence of two independent mechanisms: one that allocates neural resources to either internal bodily signals or the external world, and another by which interoception and exteroception are combined to determine the self-relevance of external signals.
-Our results highlight the multi-dimensionality of HEPs as neurophysiological markers, and thus of internal states more generally.
+We therefore reconcile the two views by showing the co-existence of two independent mechanisms: one that allocates neural resources to either internal bodily signals or the external world, and another by which interoception and exteroception are combined to determine the self-relevance of external signals.
+Our results highlight the multi-dimensionality of HEPs, and of internal states more generally.

 Significance Statement

-Do internal bodily signals distract us from the external world (Competition account)?
-Or do internal signals contribute to conscious perception by situating the perceived external world relative to the organism (Self-related Facilitation)?
-So far, both accounts received experimental support, but have not been compared directly.
-We measured how the brain responds to heartbeats in an audio-tactile reaction time task where self-relevance was manipulated.
-We find evidence for both accounts, but in different brain regions.
-Our results thus reconcile two hitherto largely independent – and seemingly contradictory – research programmes on the relationship between interoception and exteroception.
+Do internal bodily signals distract us from the external world (Internal/External Competition account)?
+Or do internal signals contribute to conscious perception, by situating the perceived external world relative to the organism (Self-related Facilitation account)?
+So far, both accounts – reflecting fundamentally different views of brain-body interactions – received experimental support, but have never been compared directly.
+We measured neural responses to heartbeats, and tested how they influenced perception in an audio-tactile reaction time task where self-relevance was manipulated.
+We found evidence for both accounts, reflecting independent mechanisms in distinct brain regions.
+Our results reconcile two hitherto independent and seemingly contradictory research programmes on the relationship between interoception and exteroception.
 They further highlight the multi-dimensionality of cardiac-brain interactions, and hence of internal state.

 Article activity feed